Nanobubble

 A nanobubble is a small sub-micrometer gas-containing cavity, or bubble, in aqueous solutions with unique properties caused by high internal pressure, small size and surface charge.
-Nanobubbles generally measure between 70-150 nanometers in size and less than 200 nanometers in diameter and are known for their longevity and stability, low buoyancy, negative surface charge, high surface area per volume, high internal pressure, and high gas transfer rates.
+The diameter of a nanobubble is generally in a range between 70 and 500 nanometers.
+They are known for their longevity and stability, low buoyancy, negative surface charge, high surface area per volume, high internal pressure, and high gas transfer rates.

 Nanobubbles can be formed by injecting any gas into a liquid.
 Because of their unique properties, they can interact with and affect physical, chemical, and biological processes.
 They have been used in technology applications for industries such as wastewater, environmental engineering, agriculture, aquaculture, medicine and biomedicine, and others.

 Background

 Nanobubbles are nanoscopic and generally too small to be observed using the naked eye or a standard microscope, but can be observed using backscattering of light using tools such as green laser pointers.
 Stable nanobubbles in bulk about 30-400 nanometers in diameter were first reported in the British scientific journal Nature in 1982.^{} Scientists found them in deep water breaks using sonar observation.

 In 1994, a study by Phil Attard, John L. Parker, and Per M. Claesson further theorized about the existence of nano-sized bubbles, proposing that stable nanobubbles can form on the surface of both hydrophilic and hydrophobic surfaces depending on factors such as the level of saturation and surface tension.

-Nanobubbles can be generated using techniques such as solvent exchange, electrochemical reactions, and immersing a hydrophobic substrate into water while increasing or decreasing the water's temperature.
+Nanobubbles can be generated using techniques such as hydrodynamic cavitation, solvent exchange, electrochemical reactions, and immersing a hydrophobic substrate into water while increasing or decreasing the water's temperature.

 Nanobubbles and nanoparticles are often found together in certain circumstances, but they differ in that nanoparticles have different properties such as density and resonance frequency.

 The study of nanobubbles faces challenges in understanding their stability and the mechanisms behind their formation and dissolution.